-- within three months of making a disclosure, the action taken, or propose to take, in relation to the disclosure (s.
+- within three months of making a disclosure, the action taken, or proposed to take, concerning the disclosure (s.
 10(1)) - when the disclosure process has concluded, the outcome of the investigation and the reasons for taking any action following the investigation (s.
 10(4)).